swiftlang/swift/docs/ErrorHandling.md

 Error handling is a well-trod path, with many different approaches in other languages, many of them problematic in various ways.
-We believe that our approach provides an elegant solution, drawing on the lessons we\'ve learned from other languages and fixing or avoiding some of the pitfalls.
+We believe that our approach provides an elegant solution, drawing on the lessons we've learned from other languages and fixing or avoiding some of the pitfalls.
 The result is expressive and concise while still feeling explicit, safe, and familiar; and we believe it will work beautifully with the Cocoa APIs.

-We\'re intentionally not using the term \"exception handling\", which carries a lot of connotations from its use in other languages.
+We're intentionally not using the term "exception handling", which carries a lot of connotations from its use in other languages.
 Our proposal has some similarities to the exceptions systems in those languages, but it also has a lot of important differences.

 ## Kinds of Error

-What exactly is an \"error\"?
-There are many possible error conditions, and they don\'t all make sense to handle in exactly the same way, because they arise in different circumstances and programmers have to react to them differently.
+What exactly is an "error"?
+There are many possible error conditions, and they don't all make sense to handle in exactly the same way, because they arise in different circumstances and programmers have to react to them differently.